HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient.md

 5. Run docker load < dxclient.tar.gz.

-6. Add the execution shell script to the bin directory to the PATH variable to be able to call dxclient from any directory.
+6. Optional (It is advisable to not set this incase you run multiple DXClient versions in your system) : Open terminal, Add the execution shell script to the bin directory to the PATH variable to be able to call dxclient from any directory.

     ```
     export PATH=<working-directory>/bin:$PATH